 Longitudinal System Analysis (LSA)

-In conjunction with the HMIS Lead Agency, NC BoS CoC completes the Longitudinal System Analysis report, which includes both point-in-time and annual HMIS data on homeless clients enrolled in the CoC’s emergency shelter, transitional housing, rapid re-housing, and permanent supportive housing programs.
+In conjunction with the HMIS Lead Agency, NC BoS CoC completes the Longitudinal System Analysis report, which includes both point-in-time and annual HMIS data on clients experiencing homelessness enrolled in the CoC’s emergency shelter, transitional housing, rapid re-housing, and permanent supportive housing programs.
 The LSA data is submitted to HUD through the Homeless Data Exchange in accordance with the deadline set by HUD.
 The data is then used by HUD to generate the Annual Homeless Assessment Report to Congress.

 SECTION VI.
 STAFF ROLES

 The NC BoS CoC is staffed by the NC Coalition to End Homelessness.
-NC BoS CoC staff is responsible for:
+NC BoS CoC staff are responsible for:

 CoC Coordination